bitcoinhodler/glacier/docs/_docs/index.md

 * **Large amounts of money ($100,000+)**: Glacier thoroughly considers corner cases such as obscure vectors for malware infection, personal estate planning, human error resulting in loss of funds, and so on.
+Even if your Bitcoin holdings are more modest, it’s worth considering using Glacier.
+If Bitcoin proves successful as a global currency, it will appreciate 10x (or much more) in the coming years.
+Security will become increasingly important if your holdings appreciate and Bitcoin becomes a more attractive target for thieves.
+The “Protocol Overview” section also describes some lower-security, lower-cost approaches to self-managed storage that may be more appropriate for smaller amounts of funds.
 * **Long-term storage**: Glacier not only considers the Bitcoin security landscape today, but also a future world where Bitcoin is much more valuable and attracts many more security threats.